developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/kotlin-barcode/index.md

 ---
 publish: true
 title: Barcode Scan and Configuration in Kotlin
-description: Guides how to develop an application in Java, Kotlin, and Xamarin to capture data.
+description: How-to guide to develop an application to capture data and configure the scanner in Kotlin.
 sources:
   - title: Github Repo
     url: 'https://github.com/darryncampbell/DataWedgeKotlin'